-Pros and Cons of Dentures Questions and Answers
+Pros and Cons of Dentures Q&A

 Dentures improve your facial appearance and give you a better smile.
 Read on to learn more about the pros and cons of dentures.
-Call us for more information, or request an appointment online today!
+Contact us for more information, or request an appointment online today!
 We are conveniently located at 7215 N First St Suite 107 Fresno CA 93720.

 Dentures, also known as dental prostheses, are a popular solution for replacing missing teeth; they come in a range of styles and materials to match the appearance of the individual’s natural teeth.
 While dentures are a great solution for many people, they may not be right in every situation.
 It is imperative to understand the pros and cons of dentures before deciding to move forward with the procedure.

 Dental prostheses, more commonly known as dentures, are one of the most commonly used clinical solutions for replacing missing teeth.
 Dentures can be used both as a short-term solution for replacing missing teeth while a more permanent solution is being prepared (such as a dental implant) or as a long-term solution to replace missing teeth.
 Unlike other dental implants, dentures do not require the use of bone grafts to hold them in place; instead, they are held in place by the muscles of the mouth, adhering to the gums via suction.
 This means that they are a great solution for those who do not have enough bone to support dental implants.

 Dentures are commonly used to replace missing teeth, but they can also be used to improve the aesthetics of a person’s smile.
 They provide more natural-looking results than several other cosmetic treatments and can also improve the health of the gums and jawbone.

 Dentures are one of the most common cosmetic dental procedures performed in the United States, and for good reason: they provide patients with a multitude of benefits that promote health and enable a good quality of life.
 Some of the benefits of dentures include: